Making the most of local tourism opportunities

 The last few years have seen major changes in how tourism is supported, promoted and managed at the local and regional level throughout the UK.
 With the disappearance of the previous regional tourism boards and development agencies, and cutbacks in the tourism role of local authorities, a gap has been left to be filled for promotion and support for local destinations.

-We will hear from some of the pioneering local bodies and what they have achieved, the issues that need to be tackled, how to get individual places to be recognised for their distinctiveness and individuality, and how group buyers choose the kinds of places they like to visit.
-There will also be a contribution from the Tourism Alliance on how it would like the Government to support local tourism activity.
+We will hear from some of the pioneering local bodies and what they have achieved, the issues that need to be tackled, the benefits to be achieved by supporting the local visitor economy, how to get individual places to be recognised for their distinctiveness and individuality, and how group buyers choose the kinds of places they like to visit.
+There will also be contributions from the Tourism Alliance on how it would like the Government to support local tourism activity, and the new plans being developed to this end by VisitEngland.

 A new generation of Destination Management Organisations has been emerging at a sub-regional level, with a varied range of organisational and participatory structures.
 Some are led by tourism enterprises getting together to mutual benefit, whereas others are emerging from newly established Local Economic Partnerships and Business Improvement Districts.